-- WASHER FLUID LEVEL LOW Indicates the washer fluid reservoir is less than one quarter full.
+WASHER FLUID LEVEL LOW - Indicates the washer fluid reservoir is less than one quarter full.
 Check the washer fluid level.
-Refer to Windshield washer fluid in the Maintenance and Specifications chapter. - AIR SUSPENSION OFF (if equipped) Displayed when the air suspension is off.
-For more information, refer to Air suspension system in the Driving chapter. - CHECK AIR SUSPENSION (if equipped) Displayed when the air suspension system is not operating properly.
+Refer to Windshield washer fluid in the Maintenance and Specifications chapter.

+AIR SUSPENSION OFF - Displayed when the air suspension is off.
+For more information, refer to Air suspension system in the Driving chapter.

+CHECK AIR SUSPENSION - Displayed when the air suspension system is not operating properly.
 If this message is displayed while driving, pull off the road as soon as safely possible.
-For more information, refer to Air suspension system in the Driving chapter. - CHECK BRAKE SYSTEM Displayed when the braking system is not operating properly.
-If the warning stays on or continues to come on, contact your authorized dealer as soon as possible. - PARK BRAKE ENGAGED Displayed when the manual park brake is set, the engine is running and the vehicle is driven more than 3 mph (5 km/h).
-If the warning stays on after the park brake is released, contact your authorized dealer as soon as possible. - CHECK PARK AID(if equipped) Displayed when the transmission is in R (Reverse).
-Refer to Reverse sensing system in the Driving chapter. - OIL LIFE CHANGE SOON Displayed when the engine oil life remaining is 10% or less.
-When oil life left is between 10% and 0%, the XX% OIL LIFE CHANGE SOON message will be displayed. - OIL CHANGE REQUIRED Displayed when the oil life left reaches 0%, the OIL CHANGE REQUIRED message will be displayed. - 4X4 SHIFT IN PROGRESS Displayed on 4x4 vehicles only when 4x4 Low, 4x4 High or 4x4 Auto Range is selected.
-For further information, refer to AdvanceTrac® with RSC stability enhancement system in the Driving chapter. - FOR 4X4 LOW STOP VEHICLE(if equipped) Displayed when 4X4 LOW is selected while the vehicle is moving.
-For more information, refer to Control Trac four-wheel drive (4x4) operation in the Driving chapter. - FOR 4X4 LOW SHIFT TO N(if equipped) Displayed when 4X4 LOW is selected and the vehicle is stopped.
-For more information, refer to Control Trac four-wheel drive (4x4) operation in the Driving chapter.

-TO EXIT 4X4 LOW STOP VEHICLE(if equipped) - Displayed when 2WD is selected while the vehicle is operating in 4X4 LOW.
-For more information, refer to Control Trac four-wheel drive (4x4) operation in the Driving chapter.

-TO EXIT 4X4 LOW SHIFT TO N(if equipped) - Displayed when 2WD is selected while the vehicle has been stopped in 4X4 LOW.
-For more information, refer to Control Trac four-wheel drive (4x4) operation in the Driving chapter.
+For more information, refer to Air suspension in the Driving chapter.

+CHECK BRAKE SYSTEM - Displayed when the braking system is not operating properly.
+If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

+PARK BRAKE ENGAGED - Displayed when the manual park brake is set, the engine is running and the vehicle is driven more than 3 mph (5 km).
+If the warning stays on after the park brake is released, contact your authorized dealer as soon as possible.

+OIL LIFE CHANGE SOON - Displayed when the engine oil life remaining is 10% or less.
+When oil life left is between 10% and 0%, the XX% OIL LIFE CHANGE SOON message will be displayed.

+OIL CHANGE REQUIRED - Displayed when the oil life left reaches 0%, the OIL CHANGE REQUIRED message will be displayed.

+An oil change is required whenever indicated by the message center and according to the recommended maintenance schedule.
+USE ONLY RECOMMENDED ENGINE OILS.

+To reset the oil monitoring system to 100% after each oil change (approximately 7,500 miles [12,000 km] or six months) perform the following:

-POSITIVE RETENTION FLOOR MAT (IF EQUIPPED)
+POSITIVE RETENTION FLOOR MAT